awinogradov/aviasales/README.md

 ## How it works

-Shared React and TypeSripts on client and server.
+Shared React and TypeScript on client and server.
 Based on the [my boilerplate](https://github.com/awinogradov/cra-ssr-boilerplate).

 ### Server